 The CiviCRM API¶

 CiviCRM has a stable, comprehensive API (Application Programming Interface) that can be used to access and manage data in CiviCRM.
 The API is the recommended way for any CiviCRM extension, CMS module or external program to interact with CiviCRM.
 CiviCRM also uses its own API to power all new UIs and bundled extensions.

 Utilizing the API is superior to accessing core functions directly (e.g.calling raw SQL, or calling functions within the BAO files) because the API offers a consistent interface to CiviCRM's features.
 It is designed to function predictably with every new release so as to preserve backwards compatibility of the API for several versions of CiviCRM.
 If you decide to use other ways to collect data (like your own SQL statements), you risk running into future problems when changes to the schema and BAO arguments inevitably occur.

 The best place to begin working with the API is your own test install of CiviCRM, using the API explorer and the API parameter list.

 - Log in to a CiviCRM site as an administrator.

 - This can even be the demo site.

-- Within the CivCRM menu, go to Support > Developer > API Explorer or go to the URL
+- Within the CivCRM menu, go to Support > Developer and either API Explorer v3 or API Explorer v4 (URL

 delete call, it will really delete the contact.
 As such, any experimenting is best done within a test site.

 Contact and the action you want to perform, for example